This problem is often caused by a faulty gene. People who have the gene have malignant hyperthermia susceptibility.

 - An uneven skin color

-Emergency care will be given and may include:
+Emergency care will be needed, such as:

-- Ending surgery
+- Ending or postponing surgery

 American Association of Neuromuscular and Electrodiagnostic Medicine http://aanem.org